JuliaLang/julia/doc/src/manual/modules.md

 1. Simply proceed with qualified names like `A.f` and `B.f`.
 This makes the context clear to the reader of your code, especially if `f` just happens to coincide but has different meaning in various packages.
 For example, `degree` has various uses in mathematics, the natural sciences, and in everyday life, and these meanings should be kept separate.

-2. Use the `as` keyword above to rename one or both symbols, eg
+2. Use the `as` keyword above to rename one or both identifiers, eg

    ```julia
    using A: f as f